 The syntax is langlemail-text, where lang is the ISO-639 language code.
-The email body text must be all on one line, and can contain any HTML tags within the body of the text.
+Note that email body text must be all on one line and can contain any HTML tags within the body of the text.

-For example: en|Thank you for registering with example.com!
-Click here to register.
+For example, the email body text could be: en|Thank you for registration to our site!
+Click here to register to the site.

-- 11. In the Valid Creation Attributes field, enter the attributes the user can set during registration.
-These attributes are based on the AM identity repository. - 12.
+- 12. In the Valid Creation Attributes field, enter the user attributes the user can be set during user registration.
+The attributes are based on the AM identity repository. - 13.
 For Destination After Successful Registration, select one of the following options: - auto-login.
 User is automatically logged in and sent to the appropriate page within the system. - default.
 User is sent to a success page without being logged in.
 In this case, AM displays a "You have successfully registered" page.
 The user can then click the Login link to log in to AM.
-This is the default selection.

-- login.
-User is sent to the login page to authenticate. - 13.
-Save your changes. - 14.
+This is the default selection. - login.
+User is sent to the login page to authenticate. - 14.
+Save your changes. - 15.
 Under the Advanced Configuration tab, configure the User Registration Confirmation Email URL for your deployment.
-The default is: https://openam.example.com:8443/openam/XUI/?realm= \${realm}#register/. - 15.
+The default is: https://openam.example.com:8443/openam/XUI/?realm= \${realm}#register/. - 16.
 Save your changes.